boazsegev/iodine/README.md

   def self.on_message(e, m)
     Iodine.publish :broadcast, m
   end
-  # Iodine allows clients to send properly formatted events, should you want to cheat a little.
   # This is usually more useful when using Iodine as an SSE client.
+  # However, Iodine allows clients to send properly formatted events, should you want to allow a server to read them.
   def self.on_eventsource(sse, message)
     puts "Normally only an SSE client would receive sse messages...
 See Iodine::Connection.new\r\n" puts "id: #{message.id}"